ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Alternative travel

-If you don't fancy this varied journey, there is also an ACTV bus from Venice to Chioggia and Sottomarina.
+If you don’t fancy this varied journey, there is also an ACTV/Arriva Veneto bus from Venice to Chioggia and Sottomarina.
 This service, the 80E, leaves from Piazzale Roma every half-hour, and the drive to Chioggia takes around an hour.
+Ticket and timetable info: https://www.arrivaveneto.it/

-If you are staying in Chioggia and wish to visit Venice, there is a direct boat service, the Linea Clodia, which leaves every morning at 9.05am and returns in the evening, leaving Venice at 5pm.
-Do check the latest times as these are subject to change.
+If you are staying in Chioggia and wish to visit Venice for a day trip, there is a direct boat service, the Linea Clodia, which leaves every morning and returns in the evening, leaving Venice.
+Check the latest times as these are subject to change.

 > Read about Chioggia